fluxionary/minetest-ethereal/README.md

  - Added new Fishing mechanics (inspired by Rootyjr's on mineclone2)
  - Added fishing api to add new items (read API.txt file)
  - Certain fish can only be found in specific biomes
+ - Rename textures so they begin with ethereal_ (sorry texture pack folks)

 ### 1.27